apache/flink/docs/concepts/flink-architecture.zh.md

 link dev/stream/operators/index.zh.md %}#task-chaining-and-resource-groups) for details.

-The sample dataflow in thhadoop_compatibility.zh.mde figure below is executed with five subtasks, and hence with five parallel threads.
+The sample dataflow in the figure below is executed with five subtasks, and hence with five parallel threads.

 <img src="{{ site.baseurl }}/fig/tasks_chains.svg" alt="Operator chaining into Tasks" class="offset" width="80%" />